pkhou45/pkhou45/README.md

 ### Hi there 👋

-My name is PK, and I am a student at NTU Medical School.
-With hopes of getting into neuroscience research, I am learning coding.
+My name is PK, and I am a student at NTU Medical School.\n With hopes of getting into neuroscience research, I am learning coding.
 Cheers